- Trusted Brands

 This post contains links through which we may earn a small commission should you make a purchase from a brand.
 This in no way affects our ability to objectively critique the products and brands we review.

 Evidence Based Research To fulfill our commitment to bringing our audience accurate and insightful content, our expert writers and medical reviewers rely on carefully curated research.

-However, preparing yourself with the best foods for post-workout recovery can help you overcome this grueling outcome and push through to the second workout.
+Frankly, recovering after that first long-procrastinated workout sucks, but preparing yourself with the best foods for post-workout recovery can help you overcome this grueling consequence.

 Protein is a great start, but your ailing muscles require several other nutrients if they’re going to recover properly and at an accelerated rate.

 First, it’s important to understand the basic science behind muscle fatigue and recovery so you can apply these concepts to your specific situation.

 Short answer: there’s a whole lot going on in there (your muscle tissue) during and after exercise.